 "He has been in misery for so long that he cannot recall why, but the turmoil within grows slowly and begins to consume him.
 Tormented from within, agonized by the person he has become, he wears his pain on his face for the world to see; the reflection in the mirror is no longer his own.
 Will he find peace in his pain or will it dominate until there is nothing left?"

-That narrative gave birth to the first work in this series, the assignment was to create something that unlike anything you’ve created so far and to write a short story to accompany the work.
+That narrative gave birth to the first work in this series, the assignment was to create something unlike anything you’ve created so far and to write a short story to accompany the work.
 I took inspiration from a line in Dante Alighieri’s Inferno:

 “There is no greater sorrow than to recall happiness in times of misery.”